galaxyproject/galaxy-hub/src/cloud/k8s/eks/index.md

     wistful-quoll-galaxy-postgres-headless   ClusterIP      None             <none>             5432/TCP       9m
     ```

-2. Copy the `Name` of the `LoadBalancer` service, and run the following command:
+2. Copy the `Name` of the `LoadBalancer` service (in this case,
+'wistful-quoll-galaxy'), and run the following command:

     ```bash
     $ kubectl describe svc wistful-quoll-galaxy
     ```